 For Rental:

-Traditional Korean Hanboks are available for rental these days on Etsy and other online sites.
+Couple’s Hanbok are available for rental these days on Etsy and other online sites.

 Photography

 Professional photographers are often hired to capture this important celebration.
-It’s tricky to capture a smile on a one year old child who is wearing uncomfortable clothes and experiencing sensory overload, so it helps to hire a photographer who specializes in babies and young children.
+It’s tricky to capture a smile on a one-year-old child who is wearing uncomfortable clothes and experiencing sensory overload, so it helps to hire a photographer who specializes in babies and young children.

 Lately people have become more savvy and practical and have invented a way to get that perfect dol photo without hiring a professional.
 Oh Happy Day Events will photoshop your baby’s face into a perfect hanbok photo!